SimiaCryptus/qqn-optimizer/paper/combined.md

 2. **Reproducibility Infrastructure**: Fixed seeds, deterministic algorithms, and automated report generation eliminate common sources of irreproducibility in optimization research.
 All results can be regenerated with a single command.

-3. **Diverse Problem Suite**: The 62-problem benchmark suite covers a wide range of optimization challenges, from convex to highly multimodal landscapes, ensuring comprehensive evaluation across algorithm families.
+3. **Diverse Problem Suite**: The 74-problem benchmark suite covers a wide range of optimization challenges, from convex to highly multimodal landscapes, including sparse optimization, ill-conditioned problems, and constrained optimization scenarios.

 4. **Multi-Format Reporting**: The system generates:
    - **Markdown reports** with embedded visualizations for web viewing